Computational Indistinguishability between Quantum States and Its Cryptographic Application: Cryptographic Properties of

 The second lemma requires a variant of the coset sampling method as a technical tool.
-The lemma in essence relies on the fact that the hidden $\pi$ is an odd permutation.
-This is one of the special properties of ${\cal K}_n$.
+The lemma in essence relies on the fact that the hidden $\pi\in{\cal K}_n$ is an odd permutation for each $n\in N$ since, as a special property of ${\cal K}_n$, $\pi$ can be expressed as a product of an odd number of transpositions.

-\begin{lemma} There exists a polynomial-time quantum algorithm that, given an instance $G$ of UniqueGA$_{\it ff}$, generates the quantum state $\rho_\pi^-$ if $G$ is an ``YES'' instance with the unique non-trivial automorphism $\pi$ or generates $\iota$ if $G$ is a ``NO'' instance. \end{lemma}
+\begin{lemma} There exists a polynomial-time quantum algorithm that, given an instance $G$ of UniqueGA$_{\it ff}$, generates a quantum state $\rho_\pi^-$ if $G$ is an ``YES'' instance with the unique non-trivial automorphism $\pi$ or generates $\iota$ if $G$ is a ``NO'' instance. \end{lemma}